plausible/docs/docs/integration-guides.md

 [Kirby 3 Plausible](https://github.com/rowdyrabouw/kirby3-plausible): Frontend snippet and Kirby panel.
 Contribution by [Rowdy Rabouw](https://github.com/rowdyrabouw).

+## Localhost for hybrid apps

+You can enable Plausible to count visitors on localhost which is useful in hybrid apps.
+[Learn more here](script-extensions.md)

 ## MediaWiki

 [MediaWiki Extension](https://github.com/octfx/mediawiki-extension-Plausible): MediaWiki extension to enable Plausible Analytics.
 Built and maintained by [Octfx](https://github.com/octfx).